Football in Ethiopia

-Football is the most popular sport in Ethiopia, with around 30% of Ethiopians considered football fans.
+Football is the most popular sport in Ethiopia, with around 40% of Ethiopians considered football fans.
 Although not one of the leading footballing nations in Africa, Ethiopia has produced some outstanding teams at both club and international level as well as some talented individual players.

 History

 The Italians were the first to promote the football in Ethiopia, after 1937.
-No overall Ethiopian championship was played in 1938 and 1939, but there were regional leagues in the provinces of Amhara (capital Gondar), Harar (capital Harar), Scioa (capital Addis Ababa).
+No overall Ethiopian championship was played in 1938 and 1939, but there were regional leagues in the provinces of Amhara (capital Gondar), Harar (capital Harar), and Scioa (capital Addis Ababa).

 The "Campo Sportivo "Littorio" was the first football stadium of Addis Abeba: successively it was enlarged in 1940 with tribune and athletic lanes and after WW2 was renamed Addis Ababa Stadium.
 In 1944 the first Ethiopian Championship was held in Addis Abeba under Haile Selassie rule, with 5 teams representing the various communities in the capital conquered by the Allies.
 In the final match the BMME of the British Army won the Fortitudo of the remaining Italian colonists.
 Participants: St. George (Ethiopian); BMME (British); Fortitudo (Italian); Ararat (Armenian); Olympiakos (Greek).

 Early years

 Football in Ethiopia came under the control of the Ethiopian Football Federation (EFF) when that organisation was founded in 1943.
 The EFF affiliated to FIFA in 1953 and to the Confederation of African Football in 1957.
-League football was in existence before the formation of the EFF with regional leagues contested during the 1938/39 and 1939/40 seasons in the provinces of Eritrea, Harar, Amhara, Scioa and Galla-Sidamo as part of the Italian occupation.
+League football was in existence before the formation of the EFF with regional leagues contested during the 1938/39 and 1939/40 seasons in the provinces of Amhara, Eritrea, Galla-Sidamo, Harar, and Scioa as part of the Italian occupation.

-The first recognised version of the Ethiopian Premier League was contested in 1944 when five teams representing the various communities of Addis Ababa competed for a title won by the British Military Mission-BMME.
+The first recognized version of the Ethiopian Premier League was contested in 1944 when five teams representing the various communities of Addis Ababa competed for a title won by the British Military Mission-BMME.
 The Ethiopian Cup was added the following year and has been contested regularly since (albeit with some gaps, notably in the 1960s).